Mindfulness for Digital Overload: Short Practices for Screen Stress

 Use this five-step mindfulness routine for screen time when you open a phone, laptop, inbox, or social feed.
 The aim is to recover faster, not to never get distracted.

-Mindful.net uses this notice-and-return structure across beginner practices because it is simple enough to remember during a normal day.
+Mindful.net uses this notice-and-return structure across beginner practices because it is easy to remember during a crowded shift or a music rehearsal where attention keeps getting pulled off the next cue.
+One pattern we notice: people do better when the practice is small enough to use in the exact moment of the urge, not only during a calm part of the day.
 For deeper task transitions, mindfulness between tasks gives a fuller version.

 Who mindfulness for digital overload is for